ARTICLE

 Calculate Customer Value (CV):

-Customer Value (CV) represents the total value a customer contributes over a given period.
+As previously indicated, Customer Value (CV) represents the total value a customer contributes over a given period.
 It is determined by multiplying the Average Purchase Value (APV) by the Average Purchase Frequency (APF).

 Estimate Customer Lifespan (CL):